Processing Inspectors – Fort Edward, NY

 Parsons helps customers restore and protect our most valuable resources, based upon experience gained while working on the largest and most complex sediment remediation projects in the country.
 Our strong teaming capabilities allow us to collaborate with national experts, universities, and other consulting firms to bring together the best resources and expertise in order to solve our customer’s most challenging environmental issues.
 The Hudson River Team is performing intricate dredging work on a project of unprecedented magnitude.
 Join Parsons and contribute to one of the largest and most complex environmental cleanups in U.S. history!

-Parsons is currently seeking a Senior Processing Inspector at our Fort Edward, NY location.
+Parsons is currently seeking Processing Inspectors at our Fort Edward, NY location.
 Our landmark projects and capital improvement programs support global initiatives in infrastructure, water, energy, power, renewables, environmental, healthcare, education, and communications.
 We are hiring colleagues with an entrepreneurial spirit who thrive on professional challenges in a high energy environment.

 Under guidance and direction of the Chief Processing Inspector, is responsible for daily inspection, safety and quality efforts on complex and/or diverse projects that require heavy environmental construction experience, inspection of water treatment facility operations, dewatering facility operation and material handling operations associated with the unloading of barges and loading of rail cars.
 As a resource to the project teams, proactively provides specialist inspection services for sediment remediation project development and execution activities: